 If you prefer the convenience of portability and continuous power at extra cost, you might consider a tri-fuel device that can be hooked up to a natural gas line or a large propane tank.
 There is a number of such devices, but they are quite expensive.
 Alternatively, many gasoline-powered models can be converted to multi-fuel ones with a third party conversion kit that enables them to run on both LPG and diesel.
 This option may be less expensive than buying a tri-fuel model, but you will still have to deal with a light-duty gas engine and you will forfeit the warranty.

-For more information see this review
+For more information also see this review

 to portable power and my picks

-of best portable generators.
+of best small portable generators.

-All listed models provide standard duplex outlets 120VAC 60 Hz (15 or 20 A) and a twist-lock 120/240VAC 30 A outlet (except for 4000 watt models, which have only 120VAC).
-Other higher current twist-lock outlets if offered are listed in the "Features" column.
+Most listed models provide standard duplex outlets 120VAC 60 Hz (15 or 20 A) and a twist-lock 120/240VAC 30A outlet (except for 4000 watt models, which usually have only 120VAC).
+Other higher current outlets if offered may be listed in the "Features" column.